-Cave hasn’t gone through many flamboyant makeovers beyond the colour of his shirts and the occasional moustache — and there’s a genuine wtf moment in the 2016 documentary One More Time With Feeling when he’s sitting at his kitchen table in an Adidas zipper.
+I’m not talking flamboyant makeovers here – Cave has looked the same throughout, bar changing the colour of his shirt the odd time, and the occasional moustache.
+And there’s a genuine wtf moment in the 2016 documentary One More Time With Feeling when he’s sitting at his kitchen table in an Adidas zipper.

 Tupelo (The Firstborn is Dead, 1985)